 “What do you want?” asked the Swordmaster.

 The Swordmaster was no mouse.
 He swerved out of his assailant’s way and avoided the sorcerer’s grip, but still felt the sharp metal of the man’s black gauntlet dig into his cheek as he turned.
 His face flushed red with primal anger.
 Whatever vendetta this sorcerer had against him, he would regret drawing the blood of Marik the Swordmaster.

 Drip...
 Drip...
 Drip…

 Water steadily splashed from the stone ceiling, deep within the dank caves of Hresgr.
 A crowd of tawny, hairless creatures sat in fixated anticipation.
 Their red and grey eyes gleamed with a thirst for blood.
 Their fanged mouths were ajar and dripping with saliva.
 Forked tongues lolled out.
 Long, thin tails with spikes at their tips waved and whipped in excitement.

 As soon as his back was turned, his underlings broke into a savagery over what remained of the corpse.
 They charged and tore and scraped and howled in a gruesome shower of blood and flesh.
 The cave echoed with the gleeful and violent cacophony of the monsters.

-As he emptied the finger of blood and threw it into his maw, Gerdel wondered if he might obtain magical powers from it.
+As he emptied the finger of blood and threw it into his maw, Gerdel pondered the situation.
+This could be an interesting opportunity.